Tracking and Managing Process Workflows with Workflow Tracking Software

 Improvement and collaboration –

-your workflow software should enhance team performance and collaboration.
+Your workflow tracking tool should enhance team performance and collaboration.
 The software must establish a seamless communication system that promotes collaboration among team members.
 The software must provide a centralized view and access to process data so that the entire team is on the same page.

 Notifications and reminders –